-Andersen Sterilizers is pleased to announce its sister company, Andersen Scientific, has been selected by the Food and Drug Administration (FDA) as one of eight international companies it will collaborate with in the development of strategies or technologies to reduce ethylene oxide (EO) emissions to as close to zero as possible.
+Andersen Sterilizers is pleased to announce its sister company, Andersen Scientific, has been selected by the Food and Drug Administration (FDA) as one of eight international companies it will collaborate with the development of strategies or technologies to reduce ethylene oxide (EO) emissions to as close to zero as possible.

 On July 15, 2019, the FDA released two public innovation challenges, “to encourage development of novel sterilization methods.”
 FDA Innovation Challenge 2, for which Andersen Scientific was selected, is focused on the reduction of EO emissions.
 According to the FDA, this challenge is, “In response to the February 2019 closure of a large device sterilization facility…”